The Union Budget 2023 made the new tax regime quite attractive by reducing tax rates.

 Section 71 puts an additional restriction (not discussed earlier).
 It caps the set-off of Loss under Income from House Property to Rs 2 lacs.

 Under the new tax regime, set-off of loss under Income from House Property is not allowed.
 However, you can still use it to nullify rental income from a let-out property.
-Continuing with the same example, you can still use home loan interest paid to cancel out rental income (after municipal taxes and standard deduction).
-If you opt for the new regime, you still get benefit for interest paid.
-Rs 2.5 lacs in this case.
+And that’s your tax benefit.

 I am not a tax expert.
 You are advised to consult a Chartered Accountant before acting on the contents of this post.